RasmusEge/ZOO-CPH-Datalayer-implementaiton/Ecommerce.md

 Detailed below are all ecommerce events and parameters for checkout 1 - without zoo-card in the basket checkout 2 - with a zoo-card in the basket

+* Not sure the google API will accept these as ecommerce events, as they are custom and fall outside of the google analytics Ecommerce recommended event naming schema.
+If it isn't possible to collect these events in the ecommerce API, they should be sent as From_tracking events instead [https://github.com/RasmusEge/ZOO-CPH-Datalayer-implementaiton/blob/main/Form_tracking]

 Google documentation: [https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag](https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtag)